Aditijasuja/gym-project-fullstack/README.md

 # Gym-Project
-Welcome to the FitNexus Gym Project This project is made using Front-end Technologies i.e. HTML5, CSS, JavaScript.
+Welcome to the FitNexus Gym Project This project is made using Front-end Technologies i.e. HTML5, CSS, JavaScript and Node.js.

 ## Technologies
 The project is built using HTMl5, CSS and JavaScript to test my knowledge on flexbox and Position Property.
 As mentioned, flexbox is used to provide layout.